BlueBrain/neurodamus/docs/architecture.rst

 In this case the distribution of cells happens not only along the ranks but also along the cycles.
 Cycles and ranks are treated as equally important "buckets" and the greedy algorithm is the same as before.

-Similarly to the ranks-only distribution, the allocation dictionary is saved to the `allocation.pkl.gz` file and can be used in the main simulation to load balance the simulation using both the `--lb-mode=Memory` and `--modelbuilding-steps` flags in the CLI of Neurodamus.
+Similarly to the ranks-only distribution, the allocation dictionary is saved to the `allocation_r#_c#.pkl.gz` file and can be used in the main simulation to load balance the simulation using both the `--lb-mode=Memory` and `--modelbuilding-steps` flags in the CLI of Neurodamus.